 Buy this and make me rich, famous and universally loved!

-This book is written to the specifications of the syllabus committee
+This book was written to the specifications of the syllabus committee

 for the third year course in Logic given in the Mathematics Faculty at